rubygems/rfcs/text/0008-ingest-gem-content.md

 It seems like there could be enough benefit to warrant this solution.

 However, we decided against it for a few reasons, the primary being yanking gems.
-If we had to consider every file as a possible orphan, we would have to search the entire file table without constraints for a matching checksum before deleting a file.
+If we had to consider every file as a possible orphan, we would have to search an index of every file hash, without constraints, for a matching checksum before deleting a file.
+This would require building a reverse index, hash => version, for every hash of every file.
+It's possible that this additional burden could negate the space savings entirely.

 If we instead constrain our deduplication to only files within the same gem, we get most of the benefit without the increase in file overlaps.
-When only files within the same gem are considered for deduplication, we may miss a few small optimizations, but we reduce complexity.
+When only files within the same gem are considered for deduplication, we may miss a few small optimizations, but we reduce complexity while still gaining a large reduction in storage size.
-Since the files within a gem can only change with versions of that gem, there's less likelihood for race conditions.
+Since the files within a gem can only change with versions of that gem, there's less likelihood for race conditions during yank.
 If one gem adds a file, while another yanks the only other reference to that file, we could end up with the incorrect state.
 This is a much smaller problem within the same gem where we already assume consistency between versions and do not have to consider concurrent uploads of any other gems.

-Supporting this approach is npmjs.com, which uses package name and checksum to fetch file content.
+Npmjs.com lends some validity to this approach.
+File contents are stored at a path which includes the package name and checksum.
 Since we have no information about how much space it would save, we also can't appropriately measure the benefit of global hashing.

 Once enough gems are indexed, we could estimate the total savings of this approach and consider whether it makes sense to change.
-Starting with the solution as proposed will reduce the complexity of changing.
+Starting with the solution proposed in this RFC will reduce the complexity of changing to global deduplication, if it is ever warranted.
-Moving from global index to gem-scoped index is more complicated than gem-scoped to global.
+Moving from global index to gem-scoped index is more complicated than gem-scoped to global, the former requiring only a few s3 cli commands, whereas the latter requires careful reindexing and duplication of every file.
-The solution we propose in this RFC could be converted to hash globally with a few simple aws cli commands.
-The reverse, global to gem-scoped migration, would require re-parsing every gem manifest to copy files to the appropriate gem directory.

 ### Binary Files